mark-ruddy/algo_open_source_verifier/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

+If not using SSL, just plain HTTP, then add the `--insecure` flag to the runserver command to allow it to use static files hosted by Django.

 ### Helm Deployment on a Kubernetes Cluster
 A Helm chart is provided for deploying on a Kubernetes cluster.

 If this is a production deployment, ensure to change the Django secret key and set debug to False in settings.
+Add the external host IP to `ALLOWED_HOSTS`.
 This must be done before building the container image.

 Build a new container image of the webapp - assuming you have a registry running at `localhost:30000`:
 ```